 The fish is placed on top and finished off with nikiri (sweet soy) or soy sauce brushed over.
 Contrary to the maki roll, which you dip yourself, nigiri is already prepared and seasoned for you.
 The perfect bite.
 The proper way to eat it is simply to pick it up with your fingers or chopsticks and pop into your mouth.

 I savoured each piece, encountering so many new flavours.
-Many of the fish I’d honestly never heard of, while old favourites such as otoro (fatty tuna), ikura (salmon roe) and uni (sea urchin) were as if tasting them for the first time.
+Many of the fish I’d never even heard of, while old favourites such as otoro (fatty tuna), ikura (salmon roe) and uni (sea urchin) were as if tasting them for the first time.
 Nothing was chewy, dry or too fishy.
 He might as well have been serving it to us on the very boat it was fished from.
 It tasted that fresh.

 All this made me so happy I felt euphoric.
 Not only was I eating the best sushi I’d ever had the pleasure of tasting, it was the first night of my honeymoon.
 We had made it, I was in Hawaii of all places, and in the best company I could ask for!
 It was like a dream.
 So we ordered another round of beers for the chef, one for his assistant too, and a bottle of cold sake that came in the most beautiful glass flask.

 We were having such a good time that before we knew it we were all, how shall I put this, quite drunk!
-By this point, we had bought beers not only for the executive chef and his assistant, but also the kitchen staff, waitress and hostess, who had now joined us around the sushi counter as we joked and laughed like misbehaving school kids.
+By this point, we had bought beers not only for the executive chef and his assistant, but also for the kitchen staff, waitress and hostess, who had now joined us around the sushi counter as we joked and laughed like misbehaving school kids.

 One of the funniest points of the night was when Akifumi was asking how we knew about Ginza Onodera.
 We explained it had been recommended by George’s Bosu, a regular there.
 After we described him and Akifumi recalled who he was, he burst out laughing and said it all made sense now.
 He had been scratching his head over the past hour and a half wondering how on earth we had known he liked beer?